Tracking the flowering and fruiting of Posidonia australis

 With support from community members, divers, Indigenous Rangers, and scientists, we’re documenting these reproductive events to fill critical data gaps and guide future restoration.

-In NSW, flowering is limited and not yet well understood — but in 2024, we found flowers and viable seeds across multiple estuaries.
-Your sightings can help us uncover when and where it’s happening — and open the door to seed-based restoration in areas that need it most.
+In NSW, flowering is limited and still not well understood.
+Recent surveys have found flowers and viable seeds across multiple estuaries.
+Your sightings can help reveal when and where this is happening, opening the door to seed-based restoration in areas that need it most.

 Why track flowering and fruiting?